 Heat & Cold Therapy

 Initially, if there is an injury or recent herniation and there is inflammation, cold therapy using ice packs is recommended.
 This can help during the acute or initial stages of sciatica.
 After a few days, when inflammation has subsided, heat therapy can be used to relax muscles and increase blood flow.
 While there are many forms of heat including hot packs, wraps and baths, the most efficient form of heat is infrared, which can penetrate deep into the area.
-The infrared back wrap for heat therapy uses infrared heat technology and an anatomically designed wrap for ease of application.
-It has an electric or battery power source for ease of use and application anytime.
+There are back wraps for heat therapy that use infrared heat technology and an anatomically designed wrap for ease of application.

 Electrical Stimulation & Ultrasound

 Electrical stimulation can come in many forms.
 More and more, these electrical stimulation units are made for home use.
 Some cases will require specific protocols under supervision by a therapist or chiropractor.
 However, new units can be used over the counter, without prescription.
 Having 4 electrodes that can be arranged in different configurations are much better than cheaper, stick-on or disposable units.
 They can be used throughout the stages of healing to help with pain, inflammation and rehabilitation.
 Ultrasound can also be used to decrease inflammation and to produce deep heat.
 In some instances, topical analgesics can be driven into the tissues using electrical stimulation and/or ultrasound.
 Recently, laser therapy can be an effective therapeutic method.

 Massage can be an effective way to relax and increase blood flow to the muscles.
 In many instances of sciatica, back and leg muscles can go into spasm and massage can help.
 There are many types of massage techniques, but typical therapeutic massage should be done regularly to be effective.